 \section{Analysis Setup}

-In the context of the embedding-based MIL approach, feature extraction from the pre-trained model $f_p$ (mostly ResNet~\cite{ResNet} and ViT~\cite{ViT}) results in $F_i \in \mathbb{R}^{n(i) \times d}$, where $n(i)$ corresponds to the number of patches in WSI $i$, and $d$ varies with the chosen backbones.
-This study analyzes the comparative efficacy of diverse pre-trained feature extractors in WSI classification with its focus on the analysis of pre-training datasets, backbone designs, and pre-training methods (refer to Fig. \ref{fig:introduction} for the details).
-For the analysis, we utilize pre-trained models available from the timm library~\cite{Timm}, PyTorch Hub~\cite{PyTorch}, and pathology foundation models~\cite{Benchmarking_SSL_Histopathology}.
+In the context of the embedding-based MIL approach, feature extraction from the pre-trained model $f_p$ (mostly ResNet \cite{ResNet} and ViT \cite{ViT}) results in $F_i \in \mathbb{R}^{n(i) \times d}$, where $n(i)$ corresponds to the number of patches in WSI $i$, and $d$ varies with the chosen backbones.
+This study analyzes the comparative efficacy of diverse pre-trained feature extractors in WSI classification with its focus on the analysis of pre-training datasets, backbone designs, and pre-training methods (refer to Fig. \ref{fig:introduction} for details).

-\textbf{Pre-training Dataset.} Most SOTA MIL models~\cite{CLAM,TransMIL,DTFD-MIL} typically utilize feature extractors pre-trained on the ImageNet-1K dataset~\cite{ImageNet-1K}, which comprises 1.2 million images across 1,000 classes and is commonly used for pre-training.
-In \cite{Swin,ConvNeXt}, exploring pre-training on ImageNet-21K~\cite{ImageNet-21K}, a more extensive collection from ImageNet that includes 14,197,122 images divided into 21,841 classes, has shown improved transferability and generally better performance on the downstream ImageNet-1K classification.
-Given this improvement shown in the general context, we examine the untapped potential of a positive correlation between downstream WSI classification performance and the use of larger and more varied pre-training datasets (e.g., ImageNet-1K vs. ImageNet-21K) in designing feature extractors for WSI classification.
+\textbf{Pre-training Dataset.} Most SOTA MIL models \cite{CLAM,TransMIL,DTFD-MIL} typically utilize feature extractors pre-trained on the ImageNet-1K dataset \cite{ImageNet-1K}, which comprises 1.2 million images across 1,000 classes and is commonly used for pre-training.
+In \cite{Swin,ConvNeXt}, exploring pre-training on ImageNet-21K \cite{ImageNet-21K}, a more extensive collection from ImageNet that includes 14,197,122 images divided into 21,841 classes, has shown improved transferability and generally better performance on the downstream ImageNet-1K classification.
+Given this improvement shown in the general context, we examine the untapped potential of a positive correlation between downstream WSI classification performance and the use of larger and more varied pre-training datasets (e.g., ImageNet-1K vs. ImageNet-21K) in enhancing effectiveness for WSI classification.
 This comparative analysis is conducted under the same backbones for both CNNs and Transformer-based.